xqyww123/bridge.cr/README.md

 #### Driver

-According those two constant of any given Host, Driver listens and waits requests, manages connections, figures out which interface to call, and triggers the call finally.
+According to those two constants of any given Host, Driver listens and waits for requests, manages connections, figures out which interface to call, and triggers the call finally.

-Different Driver could implements on different protocal or framework.
+Different Driver could be implemented on different protocols or framework.
-Like `UnixSocket` binds sockets for each interfaces following the directory structure, or all in one socket with multiplex depeneding on configure.
+Like `UnixSocket` binds sockets for each interface following the directory structure, or all in one socket with multiplex depending on configure.

 In this example, the `UnixSocket` listens on following sockets: